grimy86/lowlevelnotes/CCI25/Windows_Internals/Processes.md

 ```

 ## Handles
-Like we've mentioned before in the overview, everything in Windows could be seen as an [object](/Windows_Internals/Introduction.md).
+Like we've mentioned before in the overview, everything in Windows could be seen as an `object`.
 Oversimplified but, a handle is a `reference` to a Windows object.

 When threads are being run they often require system resources like registry keys, files, folders, session information, etc.